Duistermaat-Heckman measures for Hamiltonian groupoid actions: Results

 \begin{rmk} The notion of a polynomial function makes sense on integral affine manifolds (and orbifolds): since integral affine maps preserve polynomials, one can simply require the function to be polynomial in every integral affine (foliation) chart. \end{rmk}

+\begin{rmk} The appearance of the two functions $\vol$ and $\vol_{\red}$ corresponds to the two times we push forward the Liouville measure: first along $\mu$, which gives the factor $\vol_{\red}$, and then along $q$, which gives the factor $\vol$. \end{rmk}

-\begin{rmk} Suppose $(\G,\Omega)\rightrightarrows (M,\pi)$ is a source connected, source proper, regular symplectic groupoid acting effectively on a symplectic manifold $(X,\omega)$ with proper moment map $\mu:X\to M$ having connected fibers.
-If the isotropy groups of $\G$ are connected, then it follows from the reasoning in Section \ref{subsec:poly} that the action is actually \emph{free} on an invariant, open dense subset $O\subset X$.
-Indeed, since the action of $\mathcal{T}(\G)$ is locally just a classical Hamiltonian torus action, this follows directly from \cite[Lemma 3.1]{dh}.
-Since $\mu|_O$ is a submersion, $\mu(O)\subset M$ is open and invariant and we can apply our Main Theorem to the restricted action of $(\G|_{\mu(O)},\Omega)\rightrightarrows (\mu(O),\pi)$ on $(O,\omega)$. \end{rmk}
+\begin{rmk} Suppose that we drop the assumption that the action is locally free.
+It follows from Section \ref{subsec:linvar} that the action of $\mathcal{T}(\G)$ is locally just a torus action.
+Since the action is effective, this implies that the action of $\mathcal{T}(\G)$ is actually \emph{free} on an invariant open dense set $O\subset X$.
+In particular, the action of $\G$ is locally free on $O$ and since $\mu(O)$ is consequently open and invariant we can apply our main Theorem to the restricted action of $(\G|_{\mu(O)},\Omega)\rightrightarrows (\mu(O),\pi)$ on $(O,\omega|_O)$. \end{rmk}